n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.sseTrigger.md

+---
+title: SSE Trigger
+description: Server-Sent Events (SSE) is a server push technology enabling a client to receive automatic updates from a server via HTTP connection.
+tags:
+  - Workflow²
+  - SSE Trigger
+---

 # SSE Trigger

 Server-Sent Events (SSE) is a server push technology enabling a client to receive automatic updates from a server via HTTP connection.
 The SSE Trigger node is used to receive server-sent events and is a trigger node.